 FOR US HEALTHCARE PROFESSIONALS ONLY

-Adjust the treatment plan as needed
+Adjust the treatment plan as needed1

 • Platelet count <150 x 109/L verified by 2 assessments 1 week apart